Keyes hangar battle

 Nibbled covies down below

-If a covie (probably an Elite) ends up down on the ground below, he'll potentially get attacked by the spores that were originally trying to get at the Shade Elites.
+If a covie (probably an Elite) ends up down on the ground below, he'll potentially get attacked by the spores that were originally trying to get at the platform Elites.
 It's fun to watch the swarm close in and start nibbling.

 Sniping from the far end

-Armed with a sniper rifle and pistol, run past the platform, right up to far end of the area, and enjoy some sniping.
+Armed with a sniper rifle and pistol, run past the platform, right up to the far end of the area, and enjoy some sniping.
 The pistol has enough range for enemies on the platform, and is also handy for stopping any Flood heading your way.
 Most of the time you'll be unaccosted though.
 If you move to the edge of the catwalk, you can just see where the Flood land.

 Creating a good save

 Ok, here's where you invest a little of your valuable cyborg time to create a deluxe save in which you'll start off with a handy weapons stash so you can vary your combo each time you head into battle.
 You'll also have a healthy overshield if you want one.
+The battle can be rather tough on Heroic (depending on how you play it), so I recommend using Normal to begin with, or even Easy.
+You can see the work demonstrated in BCM118.

-Acquire shotty and sniper rifle, and re-board the ship
+Acquire shotty and sniper rifle, and reboard the ship

 Deal with the final Flood

-Advance your weapons stash and get the hangar checkpoint
+Advance your weapons and delay a checkpoint

-Eliminating Shade Elites
+Eliminating platform Elites

 Getting rid of the Shade